Édouard de Laveleye: Sports

-He was the first chairman of the Belgian Football Association (1895–1924), and the president of the Belgian Olympic Committee.
-For his services, he was made the first honorary member of FIFA.
-This honor was given to him after convincing representatives of The Football Association, the association that included members of the British Home Nations, to join FIFA rather than remain independent.
-On April 14, 1905 The Football Association recognized the authority of FIFA.
+On 22 May 1904, twenty days after Belgium's first-ever match (whose squad was elected by Laveleye), France and five other European football associations founded the Fédération Internationale de Football Association (FIFA), but the football associations of the British Home Nations unanimously rejected such a body.
+However, in early 1905, Laveleye, with great personal efforts, dissipated the last misgivings of the English and was able to convince the representatives of The Football Association to join FIFA rather than remain independent.
+On 14 April 1905, The Football Association recognized the authority of FIFA.
 This allowed FIFA to hold its first international football competition.
 In allying the Football Association in the French FIFA, each of the home nations joined as equal members, a legacy maintained today.
+For his services, he was made the first honorary member of FIFA.

-On February 18, 1906, in the Hotel Ravenstein in Brussels, Laveleye formed the Belgian Olympic Committee, and was elected the group's first president.
-In this role he posted a bid for Belgium on March 27, 1912 to host the 1920 Olympics.
+On 18 February 1906, in the Hotel Ravenstein in Brussels, Laveleye formed the Belgian Olympic Committee, and was elected the group's first president.
+In this role he posted a bid for Belgium on 27 March 1912 to host the 1920 Olympics.
 The games were successfully awarded to Antwerp, much because of his influence and the effect World War I had on the nation.
-This was the only time they have been held in Belgium.
+This still is the only time they have been held in Belgium.